Wyzetalk/nodejs-csharp-encryption/README.md

 ## NodeJS encryption for C# decryption

-Sometimes you need to send an encrypted piece of data to an ASP.NET app from nodejs application.
+Sometimes you need to send an encrypted piece of data to an ASP.NET app from nodejs.

 ### Quick start